Unknownerror-404/NeuroLeveL/Contributions.md

 # 🤖 Contribution Guide for NeuroLeveL

 Thank you for your interest in improving **NeuroLeveL**!
-Whether you're fixing bugs, refining XP logic, or adding features, your help is valued.
+Whether you're fixing bugs, refining the XP logic, or adding features, your help is truly valued.

 ---